-Timing Action

-Within 30 business days of the Audit A CAP must be submitted by the Provider to the department.
+Timing Action Within 30 business days of the Audit • A CAP must be submitted by the Provider to the Department.
+Closing meeting Note It is recommended that the CAP be provided when submitting the Quality Principles Audit Report.

-Closing meeting

-All CAPs should use the department's template.
+All CAPs must use the Department's template.

 The CAP must contain:

-- all Non-conformances identified during the audit, including any that may have been closed out during the audit - the root cause of, and proposed action to be taken to address the Non-conformance (that is to close the Non-conformance, or to downgrade a Major Non-conformance to a Minor Non-conformance) - the timeframes for progress milestones - the written endorsement from the Quality Auditor or Department Officer and a determination as to whether the Non-conformance can be closed out remotely or if further on-site audit activity is required.
+- all non-conformances identified during the Audit, including any that may have been closed during the Audit - description of the non-conformance, and proposed action to be taken to address the non-conformance (that is to close the non-conformance, or to downgrade a Major non-conformance to a Minor nonconformance) - the agreed timeframes for closing a non-conformance - the written endorsement from the Quality Auditor, and a determination as to whether the nonconformance can be closed remotely or if further on-Site Audit activity is required.

-If the department identifies a Non-conformance following a review of a Quality Principles audit conducted by a Quality Auditor, the Non-conformances identified should be added to the Provider's CAP submitted to the department within 30 business days of the department notifying the Provider of the identified Non-conformances.
+If the Department identifies a non-conformance following a review of a Quality Principles' Audit Report, the non-conformances must be added to the Provider's current CAP (if there is one) and submitted to the Department within 30 business days of the Department notifying the Provider of the additional non-conformances.